Zackptg5/Audio-Modification-Library/README.md

 AudModLib is a compatibility framework that allows the seamless integration of multiple audio mods for Magisk installs.
 [More details in support thread](https://forum.xda-developers.com/apps/magisk/mod-audio-modification-library-t3745466).

 ## Change Log
+### v1.4.3 - 2.14.2018
+* Fix osp for htc and other weird devices
+* Get rid of vendor cfg creation - no need for it

 ### v1.4.2 - 2.12.2018
 * More osp fixes